Brianconn71/ms3-recipedia/README.md

 * Admin users will have full delete capabilites over recipes, products and categories

+* A delete confirmation will pop up whenever a delete was successfully executed.

 Add recipe page

 * Heading makes it clear to the user what it is that the site owner wants them to do.